 “What do you do?”.
 It’s a question we hear all the time.
 But when someone asked me that at a friend’s engagement party a couple of weeks back, I wasn’t expecting the follow-up to leave such a mark

-I told them, “I’m a PR strategist and personal branding coach.”
+I told them, “I’m a personal branding coach & strategist.”
 Their eyes lit up.
 “That’s really interesting.
 So where does someone even start if they want to build a personal brand?”

 Right there, in between sips of prosecco and conversations about honeymoon destinations, I gave my honest answer: